What Is ITAR Registration?

-A company is subject to ITAR if they ship or transmit items or technical data that has been designed, developed, adapted, or modified for military use under the United States Munitions List (USML) -- even if those transfers occur between a U.S. Person and a Foreign Person within the United States.
+A company is subject to ITAR if they ship or transmit items or technical data that has been designed, developed, adapted, or modified for military use under the United States Munitions List (USML) — even if those transfers occur between a U.S. Person and a Foreign Person within the United States.
+This means that companies looking to ship or transmit items that fall under the USML need to go through the proper ITAR registration steps.

 Most people only think about exporting physical goods like firearm parts, tanks, and missiles when they think of ITAR, but regulations also restrict sharing information and technologies between U.S. Persons and Foreign Persons.